-Grades are identified by the letter G, followed by a number indicating the minimum specified tensile strength R_m (N/mm2).
+Grades are identified by the letter G, followed by a number indicating the minimum specified tensile strength $R_m$ (N/mm).

 When alloy steels are proposed, details of chemical composition, heat treatment, mechanical properties, testing inspections and rectification method are to be submitted for consideration and approval.